ckormanyos/wide-integer/README.md

 ranging from C++14, 17, 20, 23 are included in CI.

-In CI, we use both elevated GCC/clang compiler warnings as well as MSVC level 4 warnings active on the correspondoing platforms.
+In CI, we use both elevated GCC/clang compiler warnings as well as MSVC level 4 warnings active on the corresponding platforms.
 For additional in-depth syntax checking, clang-tidy is used both in CI as well as in offline checks to improve static code quality.